MathHubInfo/Frontend/README.md

 ## Supported browsers

 We support the following browsers:
+    * the last major version of Firefox + Firefox Android, and Firefox ESR
+    * the last major version of Chrome + Chrome Android
-    * the last two major versions of all browsers excluding Internet Explorer, unless they have <0.5% share
+    * the last major version of Safari + Safari IOS
-    * Firefox ESR

 To view a concrete list of supported browsers, run: